vitest-dev/vitest/docs/guide/mocking.md

 ## Mocking functions

-Mock functions (or "spies") observe functions, that are invoked in some other code, allowing you to test it's arguments, output or even redeclare it's implementation.
+Mock functions (or "spies") observe functions, that are invoked in some other code, allowing you to test its arguments, output or even redeclare its implementation.

 We use [Tinyspy](https://github.com/Aslemammad/tinyspy) as a base for mocking functions, but we have our own wrapper to make it `jest` compatible.